TantorLabs/pg_cluster/README.md

 ansible-playbook -i inventory/my_inventory -u admin_user -e "postgresql_vendor=classic major_version=11" pg-cluster.yaml -K
 ```

-In the commands above, replace the value of the ``major_version`` parameter with the DBMS version to be installed, and the ``admin_user`` parameter with the user who has passwordless access to the servers from the ``my_inventory`` file with the ability to switch to privileged mode (root).
+In the commands above, replace the value of the ``major_version`` parameter with the DBMS version to be installed, and the ``admin_user`` parameter with the user who has passwordless access to the servers from the ``my_inventory`` file with the ability to switch to privileged mode (root) without prompting the password.

 ## HOW TO